Senior Dog Care: What Matters Most

 Recognising the signs of aging helps owners respond proactively rather than waiting until symptoms become obvious.
 Some of these changes are normal and manageable.
 Others warrant prompt veterinary attention, which is why distinguishing between the two matters.

-Normal aging changes include grey hair around the muzzle and face, slightly reduced activity and stamina, longer recovery time after exercise, more time sleeping, slightly reduced hearing or vision, and a modest reduction in appetite.
+include grey hair around the muzzle and face, slightly reduced activity and stamina, longer recovery time after exercise, more time sleeping, slightly reduced hearing or vision, and a modest reduction in appetite.
 These are expected and manageable parts of the aging process.

-Signs that need veterinary evaluation include sudden or notable weight loss or gain, marked reduction in appetite lasting more than two days, excessive thirst or urination, difficulty rising or walking, new lumps or masses anywhere on the body, coughing or laboured breathing, unexplained vomiting or diarrhoea, changes in house training, major changes in behaviour or mood, and confusion or disorientation in familiar environments.
+include sudden or notable weight loss or gain, marked reduction in appetite lasting more than two days, excessive thirst or urination, difficulty rising or walking, new lumps or masses anywhere on the body, coughing or laboured breathing, unexplained vomiting or diarrhoea, changes in house training, major changes in behaviour or mood, and confusion or disorientation in familiar environments.

-Keep a Written or Video Log Aging changes are gradual and easy to normalise when you see your dog every day.
+Aging changes are gradual and easy to normalise when you see your dog every day.
 Keeping a brief monthly log noting energy level, appetite, mobility, sleep patterns, and any new physical findings gives your vet enormously useful information at wellness appointments and helps you spot trends before they become problems.

 Veterinary Care for Senior Dogs